niclake/niclake.github.io/_posts/2021-12-28-year-of-the-garden.md

 ---
 layout: post
-title: "The Year of Habits"
+title: "Year of the Garden"
 categories: Personal
 ---